casinca/LLM-quest/llm_quest/reinforcement_pretraining/README.md

 Therefore, a `min_context_tokens` argument was added to the `RPTStructuredDataset` to only consider samples with a context length >= `min_context_tokens`, giving a bit more context to chew on for the model.

+&nbsp;

+## RPT: structured datasets vs continuous corpus of text

+RPT was done on structured datasets (Omni-Math, Tabular type etc...), ie with independent samples.
+Doing entropy filtering on these samples is straightforward because each sample has a truly distinct and defined beginning and end.

+Doing entropy filtering for RPT on a continuous corpus of text (like classic pretraining) is a bit more tricky because as we slide the window of context, the first token of each sample is considered a beginning, but in reality, it'll likely be a continuation of the previous sample.
+This falsely leads the first tokens' predictions of each sample into high entropy predictions, because they are considered as having no prior context and thus harder to predict.

+As mentioned in the last point, a `min_context_tokens` argument was later added to the `RPTStructuredDataset` as an alternative to entropy filtering, as a quick fix to avoid high entropy predictions for each sample.